 Directory Server Windows Synchronization.
 Synchronization for user and group entries is configured in a synchronization agreement, much like replication is configured in a replication agreement.
 A sync agreement defines what kinds of entries are synchronized (users, groups, or both) and which direction changes are synchronized (from the Directory Server to Active Directory, from Active Directory to Directory Server, or both).

-The Directory Server relies on the Multi-Master Replication Plug-in to synchronize user and group entries.
-The same changelog that is used for multi-master replication is also used to send updates from the Directory Server to Active Directory as LDAP operations.
+The Directory Server relies on the Multi-Supplier Replication Plug-in to synchronize user and group entries.
+The same changelog that is used for multi-supplier replication is also used to send updates from the Directory Server to Active Directory as LDAP operations.
 The server also performs LDAP search operations against its Windows server to synchronize changes made to Windows entries to the corresponding Directory Server entry.

 Password Synchronization Service.
 If you set the